norkator/paketin-seuranta/README.md

 ```
 Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when you make incompatible API changes,
+MAJOR version when incompatible API changes are made,
-MINOR version when you add functionality in a backwards compatible manner, and
+MINOR version when backwards incompatible features are added,
-PATCH version when you make backwards compatible bug fixes.
+PATCH version when backwards compatible changes are made.
 ```

-Author **Norkator** is responsible for incrementing versioning when merging pull requests, so contributors don't need to manage it.
-If author fails on hes duties, contributors should inform about it.
+Note that as a contributor you do not need to take versioning into account as the author **Norkator** is responsible of that.

 Author